 - Do not run past or from a cat as it may trigger their chase instinct.

 - Do not bend over or crouch down.
-If you pick up small children with you, do so with a high center of body, without bending over or turning away.
-If needed for protection, pick up accessible branches and rocks from higher areas.
+Pick up small children without bending over or turning away.
+If needed for protection, pick up branches and rocks from higher areas.